branislavjenco/branislavjenco.github.io/posts/2021-06-30-github-actions-release.md

+---
-# How to upload assets to an existing Release in Github Actions
+title: How to upload assets to an existing Release in Github Actions
+---

 Summary: use `github.event.release.upload_url` as the upload URL for Release assets when triggering a workflow on a published GitHub Release.